truenas/documentation/content/SCALE/Shares/_index.md

 Open **Finder > Go > Connect To Server**
 Enter the SMB address: `smb://192.168.1.111`.

-Input the username and password for the user assigned to that pool or Guest if the share has Guest access.
+Input the username and password for the user assigned to that pool or guest if the share has guest access.
 {{< /expand >}}

 {{< expand "FreeBSD" "v" >}}